 Participant Support Costs

-EPA recognizes that effective community engagement is vital to help alleviate environmental justice concerns for citizens in underserved areas and give them a voice in their community's future.
-A community liaison can serve as a key resource to help ensure the citizens' goals and interests are reflected in the planned reuse of individual brownfield sites as well as the revitalization of the areas in which they live, work, play, learn, and pray.
+EPA recognizes that effective community engagement is vital to help address and potentially alleviate environmental justice concerns for historically underserved and other affected communities and give them a voice in their community's future.
+Participant support costs are allowable under Assessment Grants with prior approval by the EPA Award Official or Grants Management Officer.
+Examples of activities that may be allowable as participant support costs include stipends for attendees at community meetings, attendee travel to community meetings, or childcare expenses to encourage attendance at community meetings.
+Please refer to the FY24 FAQs for additional details on the use of participant support costs.

-Recipients may use a portion of the Multipurpose Grant for eligible participant support costs associated with one community liaison per target area who is not an employee of the recipient.
+A community liaison can serve as a key resource to help ensure the community members’ goals and interests are reflected in the planned reuse of individual brownfield sites as well as the revitalization of the areas in which they live, work, play, learn, and pray.
+In addition to the eligible use of participant support costs described above, recipients may use a portion of the Multipurpose Grant for eligible participant support costs associated with one community liaison per target area who is not an employee of the grant recipient.
 This may include reasonable stipends to compensate an individual community member’s time and travel costs for participating in project-related meetings (e.g., meetings with the community, meetings held by a brownfields advisory board, etc.) and time associated with other specific tasks that are directly tied to related community engagement efforts.
-Note that stipends may only be paid for actual time spent working on tasks associated with the project and must not duplicate support provided through other Federal, state, tribal, or local programs.
+Note that stipends may only be paid for actual time spent working on tasks associated with the project and must not duplicate support provided through other Federal, state, Tribal, or local programs.

-In their project descriptions, applicants should describe the process they will follow for determining the amounts of allowable stipends, procedures for accounting for participant support cost payments (including receipts), and documenting that the costs are allowable and do not duplicate other support for the individual(s).
+In their project descriptions, applicants should describe the process they will follow for determining the amounts of allowable stipends, procedures for accounting for participant support cost payments (including receipts), and procedures for documenting that the costs are allowable and do not duplicate other support for the individual(s).
 Additional information on participant support costs is available in EPA’s Guidance on Participant Support Costs.

-For examples of grant project accomplishments across the country, please see the EPA Brownfield Grant Recipients Success Stories.
-For more information on a range of brownfield funding topics, please refer to the FY23 FAQs.

 In addition to direct costs associated with the inventory, site prioritization, site reuse planning, community involvement, assessment, cleanup planning, and cleanup of a brownfield site, grant funds may be used for:

 Direct costs associated with programmatic management of the grant, such as required performance reporting and environmental oversight.